zagaria/keycloak-admin-client/README.md

 ### Notable Changes from 0.1.0 to 0.2.0

-The API has been chnaged to logically group up(namespace) functionailty.
+The API has been changed to logically group up(namespace) functionality.

 For example,  the 0.1.0 way of getting a list of all realms was by calling the `client.realms` function.